 • Delta-10 THC is generally the least potent but provides an uplifting feeling, often described as energizing rather than intoxicating.

 Chemical Arrangement: Slight differences in the atomic bonds of these cannabinoids alter their interaction with the body’s cannabinoid receptors.
 This explains the varying intensities and types of experiences each one produces.
-For instance, Delta 10’s unique structure influences its more invigorating properties.

 Is Delta 10 THC Legal in California?